itom-project/itom-project.github.io/mainsite_hidden/source_plugins/plugins/actuators/ThorlabsISM.rst

 * itom setup 3.2.1: This plugin has been compiled with Thorlabs Kinesis 1.14.15; it requires the Microsoft C++ Redistributable 2012
 * itom setup 4.0.0: This plugin has been compiled with Thorlabs Kinesis 1.14.23;
 * itom setup 4.1.0: This plugin has been compiled with Thorlabs Kinesis 1.14.25.
+* itom setup 4.2.0: This plugin has been compiled with Thorlabs Kinesis 1.14.28.
-* itom setup 4.3.0: This plugin has been compiled with Thorlabs Kinesis 1.14.35.
+* itom setup 4.3.0: This plugin has been compiled with Thorlabs Kinesis 1.14.47.